Plenituz/anyfront/examples/nextjs_aws/README.md

 The only Anyfront-related file in this folder is `infra.hcl`.

-This folder shows an example of a Next.js project deployed on AWS using anyfront. (this example project is from [open-next](https://github.com/serverless-stack/open-next/tree/main/example))
+This folder shows an example of a Next.js project deployed on AWS using anyfront. (this example project is from [open-next](https://github.com/serverless-stack/open-next/tree/main/example)).

+This example also shows how to use environment variables to create multiple environments (dev, staging, prod, etc.) with the same config file.

 Before you can deploy this example on your AWS account make sure you:
 - Have AWS credentials on the computer running the deployment